Microservice Architecture

 The architecture has made it easier for our customers to scale their business as needed, while cloud-based management ensures that customers only pay for the services they need.

-MICROSERVICE CUSTOMERS INCREASED TURNOVER WITH A CLOUD-BASED PLATFORM
+INCREASED TURNOVER WITH A COMPOSABLE, CLOUD-BASED PLATFORM

-Several large companies have converted their IT architecture to microservices.
-In July 2019, we launched Carl Ras’ new site, built with microservice architecture and a headless commerce approach that ensures an agile solution with faster time-to-market.
+In July 2019, we launched Carl Ras’ new site, built with composable architecture and a headless commerce approach that ensures an agile solution with faster time-to-market.

-6 BENEFITS OF MICROSERVICES
+6 BENEFITS OF COMPOSABLE COMMERCE

-CREATE SECURE PERFORMANCE
+4. Ensured SECURE PERFORMANCE

 This reduces development risks and simplifies risk management.

-AGILE BUSINESS
+6. AGILE BUSINESS operations

-HOW DOES MICROSERVICE ARCHITECTURE WORK?
+HOW DOES COMPOSABLE ARCHITECTURE WORK?

 The method supports business transformation, differentiation, and innovation.

-Microservices-built software architecture works well with other modern technologies such as headless cms and commerce and cloud-based solutions.
+Composable software architecture works well with other modern technologies such as headless cms and commerce and cloud-based solutions.

 PACE-LAYERED APPLICATION ARCHITECTURE